stephengold/jme3-utilities/README.md

 Package names generally begin with "jme3utilities".

-The source code is compatible with both JDK 7 and JDK 8.
+The source code is compatible with JDK 7.

 World coordinate system: